2008 Michigan Wolverines football team: vs Illinois

-Recap: Week 6

 For their 2008 Homecoming Game, the Wolverines hosted the Illinois Fighting Illini.
 The Wolverines dominated the first quarter, scoring a season high 14 points on 2 touchdowns.
 Michigan's Steven Threet was 18-of-35 for 250 yards and two TDs.
 Sam McGuffie ran for 70 yards and a touchdown and freshman Martavious Odoms set season highs with seven receptions and 129 yards receiving.
 However, they were blanked in the second and third quarter.
 They came back to life in the fourth quarter though, when Mark Moundros caught a 2-yard pass for a touchdown, but kicker K.C.
 Lopata failed on the PAT attempt.
 Illinois however had their best game against Michigan in the history of the Michigan / Illinois contests.
 The Illini set a school record for points against Michigan (45), surpassing the 39 points Red Grange helped them score in 1924 as Memorial Stadium was dedicated, and they scored the most any team has at Michigan Stadium since Florida State had 51 in 1991.
 It was also the Illini's first victory at the Big House since 1999, and University of Illinois quarterback Isiah "Juice" Williams set a Big House record with 431 all-purpose yards, breaking the record previously held by former Illini quarterback Tony Eason (403).
 Illini quarterback Isiah "Juice" Williams connected with Jeff Cumberland for a 77-yard pass, the longest by an Illini quarterback since 1985, and a perfectly lofted screen to running back Daniel Dufrene turned into a 57-yard TD.
 With the loss, the Wolverines fell to 2–3 on the season and 1–1 in the Big Ten, their worst record after five games since starting 1–4 in 1967, two years before Bo Schembechler arrived.